|Previous College:||Tennessee, 1976|

 The 2006-07 Belmont Bruins finished with a 23-10 mark.
 The Bruins were ranked 25th in the final Mid Major poll on CollegeInsider.com.
 During the season, Byrd was also honored by CollegeInsider.com with a 'Coach of the Week' award.

-Of the 68 NCAA Tournament teams, Belmont tied for third in the most recent NCAA Academic Progress Rate (APR) report.
-The APR classified Belmont men's basketball as one of the premier academic programs in the country, one of only six programs nationally to earn distinction every year since the inception of the APR program.
-Belmont has recorded a perfect 1000 APR score five out of seven years.
+The APR classified Belmont men's basketball as one of the premier academic programs in the country, one of only three programs nationally to earn distinction every year since the inception of the APR program.
+Belmont has recorded a perfect 1000 APR score six out of eight years.

-Scott Saunders and Mick Hedgepeth have certainly added to the Bruin tradition, as Saunders was named Capital One/CoSIDA Academic All-American in 2011 and 2012, and Hedgepeth was named 2010-11 NACDA Scholar-Athlete of the Year.
-Belmont Basketball leads the nation in Academic All-America honorees since 2001 with 10.
+Scott Saunders, Mick Hedgepeth, and J.J.
+Mann have certainly added to the Bruin tradition, as Belmont Basketball leads the nation in Academic All-America honorees since 2001 with 11.

-In addition, Belmont University has received the prestigious Atlantic Sun Conference Academic Trophy nine of 11 years.
-Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while the program's three top scorers (Wes Burtner, Justin Hare and Adam Mark) have become Academic All-Americans.
+Belmont University received the prestigious Atlantic Sun Conference Academic Trophy nine of 11 years in the league.
+Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while the program's three top scorers (Wes Burtner, Justin Hare and Adam Mark) became Academic All-Americans.
 Bruin standout Wes Burtner landed CollegeInsider.com's NCAA Student-Athlete of the Year award in 1998.

 Byrd led the Bruins to its first dream campaign in 2005-06 - surely one of the most memorable seasons in school history.
 With a 15-5 mark during Atlantic Sun Conference play, Belmont earned its first regular season championship in team history.
 But the landmark achievements were merely beginning for Byrd and his team.
 Victories over Campbell, Stetson, and rival Lipscomb in Johnson City earned Belmont its first Atlantic Sun Conference Tournament title and a berth in the NCAA Tournament.
 The Bruins received a 15 seed in the Oakland regional, where they played Pac-10 Champion and eventual National Runner-up UCLA.